amitvashisttech/k8s-terraform-cgi-25May2020/06-Variables/README.md

 }
 ```

-## In the following example will be provsioning two instance with respective providers & into respective avaliablity zones.
+## In the following example will be provsioning two instance with default variable name: zone ["us-east-1a", "us-east-1b"]

 ```
 provider "aws" {